 If you’re in the market for a new custom home, you know just how tough it can be to find a home builder that can provide you options that truly fit your specific needs and tastes.
 Even in attractive neighborhoods around the Los Angeles area; with plenty of new housing, you may encounter a limited selection of available housing options; from floor plans, building materials, and architectural features.
 For that reason, many homebuyers turn to a custom home builder who knows how to erect structures that meet the highest standards for excellence and individual distinction.

-In Southern California, the name to count on for the very best in custom homebuilding is Hill Construction.
+In Southern California, the name to count on for the very best in custom homebuilding is Aspen General Contractors.
 For over four decades, we’ve helped selective clients throughout the region create the homes of their dreams from the ground up.
 From initial preparation all the way through the final stages of finish work, we provide you with comprehensive services and unrelenting attention to all construction details.

 Our New Home Building Process